bokkypoobah/TopSecrets/README.md

 ### How Can I Trust The Downloaded Copies In This GitHub?

+The backups in the [./copy](./copy) folder are taken just in case the original links are taken down, or renamed in the future.

-If you plan on relying on the downloaded copies of the files in the [./copy](./copy) folder, download the files at the original links and verify them against the copies.
+If you plan on relying on the these backups, download the files from the original links and download the files from [./copy](./copy), then use a tool to compare them.

 | Original Links | Navigate To Copy And Download Raw |
 | --- | --- |